View actions performed by administrators using the Dashboard.

 Identify problematic actors by IP address.

-Calculate frequency and type of Anomaly Detection triggers.
+Calculate frequency and type of Attack Protection triggers.

 Logs can be helpful when debugging an issue, or setting up an integrations.
 You can use logs as a history of events to see where a flow may be broken, or where customers are getting confused.